Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-web-hook-node.md

 ## Create and Register an App

-To get access to WebHook events and use WebHook nodes in your dialog task, you need to subscribe and configure an app.
+To get access to WebHook events and use WebHook nodes in your dialog task, you need to [subscribe and configure an app](../../../../../sdk/sdk-configuration/){:target="_blank"}.

 Let us use the example of an Agent Transfer app.

 1. Select the **Deploy** tab from the top menu
 2. On the left menu, click **Integrations > Agent Transfer**.